Sumit Gupta (aka sumit4all)

 Some people, by the mention of their names, spark arguments and controversy like someone has just thrown oil to a burning fire.
 Narendra Modi is one of those names.
 The controversial but highly celebrated Chief Minister of Gujarat has been in the news ever since he came to power, either for the communal riots of 2002 or for the various development projects he has undertaken which has turned Gujarat into the state driving the Indian growth story.
 There are two kinds of people in this world, one for whom world opinion and the ‘right‘ way of doing things matter, and the other who do what they feel is right, irrespective of debates or consequences.
 No points for guessing which kind of person Mr Modi is.

 Under Modi, Gujarat has become an economic dynamo.
 From becoming the Chief Minister in 2001, when Gujarat was suffering from the aftermath of a massive earthquake and its economy was shrinking, Modi has transformed Gujarat into a state with the highest growth rate among all Indian states.
 Some of the plans or schemes he launched are Krishi Mahotsav, Chiranjeevi Yojana, Matru Vandana, Beti Bachao, Jyotigram Yojana, Kanya Kelavani Yojana, among others.
-Read about them to know what all these are… Read the rest
+Read about them to know what all these are and what results have they produced.

 Some Q&A’s about Corruption and the ongoing movement against it